rikosintie/Discovery/docs/usage.md

 **Create one line for every switch that you want to process.**

+!!! note "The first column can be a DNS name"
+    The first column is labelled `ip_address`, but a DNS name works just as well as long as it resolves on the machine running the script (for example `idf1-sw.corp.example.com,cisco_ios,idf1-sw,mhubbard`).
+The
+    script resolves the name at connect time and the address it actually reached is shown on the "Successfully created config files for" banner, so you don't have to reopen the inventory file to SSH back in later.

+    A value that *looks* like a dotted-decimal address but isn't a valid one — a fat-fingered octet such as `192.168.10.511` — is caught before the connection is attempted.
+The device is reported as **Invalid IP address**, added to the skipped-devices summary, and the script moves on to the next line.

 You can use either a spreadsheet program or a text editor to create the inventory file but it must have a ".csv" file extension.
 If you use vscode, there is a plugin called [Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv) that allows you to work with csv files in vscode.
 It also allows you to use SQL syntax to query the file.
 Very nice if the file gets to be long.
 Below is a screenshot to the Rainbow CSV `RBQL Console`.
 RBQL is short for Rainbow Query Language.

 ----------------------------------------------------------------